3. Add Trigger Step

 Introducing our example workflow

-• Action: Then we create a new patient record in the DrChrono EHR system.
+• Action: A new patient record is created in DrChrono

 worklow.png